House Speaker Nancy Pelosi Launches Select Committee To Probe Jan. 6 Insurrection

 Former President Donald Trump has been a key critic in the efforts, calling on Republicans to reject the commission plan before top leaders and a majority of the party in both chambers followed through by voting against it.

-It will also face challenges seen by other previous select committees, such one formed by Republicans in 2012 to look into the 2012 terrorist attack in Benghazi.
-It marks a much more partisan route, and it's unclear what role Republicans will play but it's likely they will look to be spoilers for the panel.
+It will also face challenges seen by other previous select committees, such one formed by Republicans to look into the 2012 terrorist attack in Benghazi.
+It marks a much more partisan route, and it's unclear what role Republicans will play, but it's likely they will look to be spoilers for the panel.

-Note: A previous version of this story incorrectly said the House approved the Jan.
-6 commission bill by a vote of 252 to 127.
-It was actually 252 to 175.